How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 • How does the project generate revenue, and who benefits?

-Remember: Good technology doesn't guarantee good tokenomics.
-Many technically sound projects have terrible tokenomics that prevent price appreciation regardless of adoption.
+Remember: Strong technology doesn't guarantee strong tokenomics.
+Many technically sound projects have token designs that don't effectively capture value for token holders.

 Community & Market Analysis

-A strong, engaged community can propel a project to success, while a toxic or inactive community often signals underlying problems.
+A healthy, engaged community can support a project through challenges, while community sentiment often reflects underlying project fundamentals.

 Analyzing cryptocurrency community engagement and social metrics